Winter Weather Recovery

 Clean and disinfect frequently touched objects and surfaces.

-County officials have issued Stay at Home orders.
-Be sure to understand what the orders include and how they impact you.
+State, County and City officials are issuing orders and guidance.
+Be sure to understand what the what these include and how they impact you.

 The CDC and Texas DSHS have established central resources for tracking the situation.
 There is also a useful dashboard that has been created that tracks cases worldwide.
 Check out the resources section of this page for some quick links.
 The City will also provide updates as needed on this page under the “Latest News” section.